GraniteWMS/GraniteDocs/docs/utility-api/email-service.md

 ## Configuration

-!!! warning "Google shutting down access to sending mails via smtp"
+!!! warning "Google shutting down access to sending mails via SMTP"
-    As of January 2025, the Utility API will not be able to send emails using smtp.
+    As of January 2025, the Utility API will not be able to send emails using SMTP.

-    If you are using a Gmail address to send emails, you will need to [enable API access for the account](#allow-gmail-account-api-access) and set the new EmailProvider setting to `GMAIL`
+    If you are using a Gmail address to send emails, you will need to switch over to the new [Gmail provider](#gmail)

 Settings for the Email Service are configured in the `SystemSettings` table.
 You can find the insert script for the settings in the GraniteDatabase install folder: